PAST DUE DISABILITY BENEFITS

 On the other hand, SSD benefits are subject to tax.
 Also, so is your past due SSD benefit payment.

-If you receive a large amount of SSD past due benefits, that could possibly put your income into a higher tax bracket.
-If that is the case, it could result in a large tax bill.
+If you receive a large amount of SSD past due benefits, then that could put your income into a higher tax bracket.
+Therefore, it could result in a large tax bill.
 However, the IRS won’t penalize you for getting what could possibly be two years of past due benefits in one year.

 The IRS provides a way to file your taxes so that your past due benefit payments get separated into several years.
 Social Security will send you a form called the SSA-1099 for each year you receive benefits.
-Learn more about information about taxes on your benefits here.
+Learn more about information about taxes on your SSD benefits.

 The form should state in Box 3 the exact amount of your lump sum that was accrued during previous years.
 Each year is listed next to the total amount paid for that year.

 Rather than asking you to file amended returns for those years, the IRS allows you to handle it all on your current tax return.
 But you still must use your prior years’ income amounts.
 This method of figuring out your tax bill is discussed in IRS Publication 915, Social Security and Equivalent Railroad Retirement Benefits.
-Cannon Disability urges you to seek the advice of a tax professional.
+We urge you to seek the advice of a tax professional.

 CAN YOU GET PAST DUE BENEFITS FROM PRIOR APPLICATIONS?

 The answer is yes.
-You can get past due disability benefits from your prior applications, because Social Security law allows a judge to reopen prior applications.
+You can get past due SSD benefits from your prior applications.
+This is the case, because Social Security law allows a judge to reopen prior applications.

 For example, if the SSA reopens your prior application and your onset date is prior to the previous application date, then you might be able to win more past due benefits.

-SSA’s laws allow them to reopen your first application if you file a second application within one year of the date of the denial on the first application.
+SSA’s laws allow them to reopen your first application.
+But only if you file a second application within one year of the date of the denial on the first application.
 You can reopen the first application “for any reason.”

 For example, pretend you filed your first application on January 1, 2021 and then you were denied by the SSA on March 1, 2021.
 Then, after the denial you did not appeal it.
 Instead, you decide on January 1, 2022, to file a second application.
 Because your second application is filed within one year of the denial date, March 1, 2021, of the first application, your first application can still be up for a new decision.

 When you file your second application, you can request that the SSA reopen your prior application.
 However, whether or not your applications will pay further back in time is up to the judge at the SSA hearing.
-If you want to be paid on a prior application, it is good to hire an attorney to represent you.
-Your attorney will make sure to try and win all of your past due benefits.
+If you want to be paid on a prior application, then it is a good idea to hire an attorney to represent you.
+Your attorney will make sure to ask for all of your past due benefits.

 As you can see, SSDI and SSI benefits are complex.
 You want to receive all of the Social Security benefits that you are due.